ibm-hyper-protect/secure-build-cli/HPSB-VPC.md

      ```
      ./build.py instance-env --env sbs-config.json
      ```
   4. Generate a new contract for SBS by using the above certificates.
-For more information, see [ENV section of the contract](SBS-VPC.md#an-example-of-the-env-section-of-the-contract).
+For more information, see [ENV section of the contract](HPSB-VPC.md#an-example-of-the-env-section-of-the-contract).

-  5. Create a new SBS container using the above snapshot as a data volume.
+  5. Create a new HPSB container using the above snapshot as a data volume.
 For more information, see [Creating virtual server instances](https://cloud.ibm.com/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui).

 Also see [Additional Build Parameters](additional-build-parameters.md).

-## Deploying the Secure Build Server
+## Deploying the Hyper Protect Secure Build Server

 Complete the following steps:

 1. Configure the `sbs-config.json` file with certificates by using one of the following options.
-   1. Use build.py to create certificate-authority (CA) and client certificates which are used for secure communication from your client script to the SBS instance.
+   1. Use build.py to create certificate-authority (CA) and client certificates which are used for secure communication from your client script to the HPSB instance.
       ```buildoutcfg
       ./build.py create-client-cert --env <path>/sbs-config.json
       ```